hypergol/hypergol/docs/source/tutorial.rst

         # TODO: initialise members that are NOT "Delayed" here (e.g. load a spacy model)
         pass

-    def run(self, inputObject1, inputObject2):
+    def run(self, exampleInputObject1, exampleInputObject2):
         raise NotImplementedError(f'{self.__class__.__name__} must implement run()')
-        return outputObject
+        self.output.append(data)

 If you don't have any heavy-duty initialisation, you can delete the ``init()`` function.
-The run function will get a tuple of objects, one from each iteration (this must match the order of input datasets in the instantiation of the task in the pipeline), and return one object that will be saved into the output dataset.
+The run function will get a tuple of objects, one from each iteration (this must match the order of input datasets in the instantiation of the task in the pipeline), and append any output values to ``self.output`` which will be saved into the output dataset.

 Loaded Inputs
 ~~~~~~~~~~~~~